UbiquityRobotics/learn/quick_start/camera_sensor/installation.md

 ![Magni Raspberry Pi Mounting](MagniRaspberryPiMounting.jpg)

-## Sonar Board Assembly
+## Sonar Board Attachment To The Robot

-Below is a picture showing the Raspberry Pi camera in the **forward** orientation and the cable to the Sonar board included with Magni Silver.
-This is a very popular configuration for Magni.
+Below is a picture of the Sonar board included with Magni Silver configuration.
+This section will show how the Sonar Board is mounted on tall standoffs and a 50-pin ribbon cable is then attached.
+The sonar board is included in the large box for a Magni Silver but is not attached to the robot prior to shipment.
+Be careful to avoid the need to often re-bend the sonars if they bump something because the pins can only be bent and re-bent a limited number of times.

 ![Magni Sonar Board](MagniSonarBoard.jpg)